mostafa272/Small-Heading-For-Post-Title/README.md

 ## Description

-The Small Heading For Post Title is a simple plugin for displaying small headings before or after post title.
+The Small Heading For Post Title is a simple plugin for displaying small headings (subtitles) before or after post title.
 It is a useful plugin for the websites such as news websites that display some small headlines or captions before or after the main title.
 This plugin adds a metabox to your page/post forms in admin panel and you can set a custom text and position of the text and It is shown before or after the post title based on your choice.

-Also, in settings page of this plugin, you can add some CSS codes for styling the small headings and you can determine and control that small headings are shown in which sections of Wordpress.
+Also, in settings page of this plugin, you can add some CSS codes for styling the subtitles and you can determine and control that subtitles are shown in which sections of Wordpress (See Documentation page).

 ## Documentation